 To make his extraordinary year even better, Johan also won the championship title in the STCC TCR Scandinavia, driving a Volkswagen Golf GTI TCR for a family team.

 Johan Kristoffersson proved himself as not just ordinary but an extremely successful versatile driver, scoring wins in very different racing competitions.
 In 2015, he decided to try rallying.
 His first rally event was Numedalsrally in Norway, where he finished in the fifth place with KMS-prepared Škoda Fabia S2000.

 In 2016, Kristoffersson expanded his rally activities to six events, including WRC round in Sweden.
 In his WRC debut, driving a Škoda Fabia S2000, Johan finished 21st overall and 11th in the RC2 class.
 He came again to Rally Sweden in 2018, finishing 17th in a Škoda Fabia R5.

 Combining rallying and touring car racing in 2019

 In 2019, after leaving World Rallycross Championship, Kristoffersson switches his focus on two different disciplines - rallying and world touring car racing.
 He competed with Volkswagen Polo GTI R5 in the Swedish Rally Championship and selected rounds of the World Rally Championship.

-On the other side, he is driving a Volkswagen Golf GTI TCR for Sebastien Loeb Racing in the WTCR - FIA World Touring Car Cup.
-During the season, he was a race winner two times, at Nurburgring Nordschleife, Suzuka Circuit and Sepang Circuit, finishing fifth in the points, the best of all Volkswagen drivers.
+On the other side, he was driving a Volkswagen Golf GTI TCR for Sebastien Loeb Racing in the WTCR - FIA World Touring Car Cup.
+During the season, he was a race winner three times, at Nurburgring Nordschleife, Suzuka Circuit and Sepang Circuit, finishing fifth in the points, the best of all Volkswagen drivers.